Judge Judy: Salary, raise non-negotiation, and contract renewals

-Sheindlin's next Judge Judy contract renewal signing with CBS transpired in March 2015 during the 19th season of her program.
-As part of the annual $47 million contract deal, Sheindlin was furnished ownership of the entire Judge Judy episode library (including all past and then future episodes) in exchange for extending the program to its 24th season.
+Sheindlin's next Judge Judy contract renewal signing with CBS was in March 2015 during the 19th season of her program.
+As part of the annual $47 million contract deal, Sheindlin acquired ownership of the Judge Judy episode library (including all past and then future episodes) in exchange for extending the program to its 24th season.
 The renewal also included a first-look production deal for CBS with Sheindlin's television production company, Queen Bee Productions (which produces syndicated courtroom series Hot Bench), allowing CBS to have first viewing exposure to any material that her production company engineered.

 Sheindlin's final contract renewal signing with CBS was in August 2017 (late in the show's 21st season), extending the show for one additional season to its 25th.
 The terms of the agreement also included Sheindlin's submission of the Judge Judy episode library back to CBS, which has allegedly furnished Sheindlin with an additional annual income of $100 million.
 The move allows CBS to replay the show (at the time, as many as 5,200 episodes) without limitations on any platform they choose.
 Before Sheindlin's alleged contractual sell of the episode library back to CBS, she reportedly had her team shop the episode library around the entertainment industry for a much higher amount, as much as $200 million annually.

 Forbes named Sheindlin the highest paid host in November 2018 stemming from her $47 million per year Judge Judy salary combined with the annual income from her Judge Judy episode library.
 In 2018, Sheindlin earned $147 million between the $100 million from the alleged sale of the present and then future episode library of her show to CBS, in addition to her $47 million arbitration handling salary.
 In 2020 and 2021, Sheindlin's net worth was reportedly $440 million and $460 million, respectively.